ka1130/CRUD-Posts-with-GAuth/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The technology stack includes **React**, **React-Router-DOM**, **Redux**, **Redux-Form** and **Redux-Thunk**.

-The client part includes a custom middleware for validating JSON schema of the application state.

-Custom API is created with the use of **[json-server]**(https://github.com/typicode/json-server) and data is kept internally in `db.json` file.
+Custom API is created with the use of [json-server](https://github.com/typicode/json-server) and data is kept internally in `db.json` file.

 ## Setting up